hookup culture statistics

 • The chances of a date ending in a hookup are 7 times higher when the girl invites on the date.

-• 82% of men and only 57% of women are glad they had a hookup afterwards.
+• 82% of men and only 57% of women are glad they had a hookup afterward.

 • 92% of men and only 66% of women have told friends about their most recent hookup.